Course Catalog 2024-2025

 SOC 204 Statistics and Quantitative Research Methods for Sociology (5 Credits)

 This project-based course covers the study of statistics for the analysis of sociological data and the study of methods for quantitative sociological research more generally.
 Topics in statistics include descriptive statistics, probability theory, correlation, deduction and induction, error and bias, confidence intervals and simple linear regression.
-Topics in research methods will include positivism, research design, measurement, sampling methods and survey design.
-All students will participate in a lab which emphasizes the use of computer software to analyze real data.
-Students will design and complete a survey research project over the course of the semester.
+Topics in research methods include positivism, research design, measurement, sampling methods and survey design.
+All students participate in a lab which emphasizes the use of computer software to analyze real data.
+Students design and complete a survey research project over the course of the semester.
 Prerequisite: SOC 101.
+Restrictions: Students do not normally earn credit for more than one course on this list: ECO 220, GOV 203, MTH 220, PSY 201, SDS 201, SDS 220 or SOC 204.
 Enrollment limited to 40. {M}{S}

 Fall